Rinnemme/fake-store/README.md

-# fake-store
-A mock storefront SPA built using react router.
+A fake storefront using react router